viriyxh/subitis-api/README.md

 # Subitis API
-Subitis API is an API used in Subitis car emergency system project.
+Subitis API is an API used in Subitis car emergency alert system.